Vector Map Tiles¶

-Our OpenMapTiles-compatible vector tiles work are distributed using the ubiquitous Mapbox Vector Tile format.
+Vector map tiles look great at any zoom level and allow dynamic styling (like changing the language) unlike raster tiles.
+Our tiles are distributed in the ubiquitous Mapbox Vector Tile format.
 We recommend the web and mobile renderers from MapLibre, but our tiles will work in any MVT-compatible renderer.
+Our tile schema is compatible with OpenMapTiles, and allows easy customization if you want to build a custom style

 TileJSON is a widely supported tileset description file.
 It includes the URL as well as other metadata such as the bounds, attribution, and supported zoom levels.